seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 807 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 808 (not including SNU 2D ProgrammingTools IDE repositories, out of the scope (4) as this would raise the count above 1,000, and wouldn't be necessary)

-//// 803+4=807
+//// 804+4=808

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 74 (2025, Monday, January 20th at 04:26 pm PST)
+//// File version: 75 (2025, Tuesday, January 21st at 04:03 pm PST)
-//// Line count (including blank lines and compiler line): 1,137
+//// Line count (including blank lines and compiler line): 1,139

 //// ----------------------------------------------------- \\\\